emjosephs/qpc-maize/README.md

 Other required packages are *mass*, *dplyr*, *qvalue*, [*LaCroixColoR*](https://github.com/johannesbjork/LaCroixColoR) and *viridis*

 ## Q<sub>pc</sub>
-**Qpc-gwaspanel.Rmd** has scripts for running Q<sub>pc</sub> in a panel of 240 maize lines with associated phenotypes.
+**Qpc-gwaspanel.md** has scripts for running Q<sub>pc</sub> in a panel of 240 maize lines with associated phenotypes.

-**Qpc-ames.Rmd** has scripts for running Q<sub>pc</sub> on polygenic scores to test for polygenic adaptation in the Ames panel.
+**Qpc-ames.md** has scripts for running Q<sub>pc</sub> on polygenic scores to test for polygenic adaptation in the Ames panel.

-**Qpc-euro.Rmd** has scripts for running Q<sub>pc</sub> on polygenic scores to test for polygenic adaptation in European landraces.
+**Qpc-euro.md** has scripts for running Q<sub>pc</sub> on polygenic scores to test for polygenic adaptation in European landraces.

 ## Simulations
-**Simulations-traitqpc.Rmd** has code for running simulations on trait Q<sub>pc</sub> in the GWAS panel.
+**Simulations-traitqpc.md** has code for running simulations on trait Q<sub>pc</sub> in the GWAS panel.

-**Simulations-polygenicqpc.Rmd** has code for running simulations on polygenic Q<sub>pc</sub> in the ames panel and European landraces.
+**Simulations-polygenicqpc.md** has code for running simulations on polygenic Q<sub>pc</sub> in the ames panel and European landraces.

+**power\_simulations.md** has code for running power simulations in the European landraces.

-I have not included the files needed to run the simulations because they are quite large, but I can provide them upon request or put them up on figshare.
+I have not included the files needed to run the simulations because they are quite large, but I can provide them upon request or put them up on figshare if there is demand.

 ## Data
 Here is a description of the files in data